scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/descriptive_statistics.rst

     df['title_tokens'].describe(percentiles=[0.25, 0.5, 0.75, 0.95])

 You can now see that 95% of all titles have 29 or less words.
-We thus only loose 5% of the data, if we remove all with a length of 30 or greater.
+If we filter out anything with more than 29 words, we will loose 5% of the data, but at the same time any analysis is less influenced by the outliers.